Sobiii/CancerMetastasisPrediction---Ensemble_ML_Techniques/README.md

 ## Results

 The stacked ensemble model demonstrates high accuracy in predicting the metastasis period of breast cancer.
-The innovative approach of using residual-based features significantly enhances the model's predictive capability.
-Detailed performance metrics and visualisations are provided in the evaluation notebook.
+Using residual-based features enhances the model's predictive capability accomplishing an RMSE value of 82.07 on an unseen test set.